shufo/vscode-blade-formatter/README.md

 An opinionated Blade file formatter for VSCode.
 Marketplace page is [here](https://marketplace.visualstudio.com/items?itemName=shufo.vscode-blade-formatter).

-You can also format by same syntax programmatically with [blade-formatter](https://github.com/shufo/blade-formatter) that this extension relies on.
+You can also format programmatically with the same syntax using the [blede-formatter](https://github.com/shufo/blade-formatter) that this extension relies on.

 ## Features

--   Automatically Indents markup inside directives
+-   Automatically indent markup inside directives
--   Automatically add spacing to blade templating markers
+-   Automatically add spacing to blade template markers
 -   PHP 8 support (null safe operator, named arguments) 🐘
 -   PSR-2 support (format inside directives)
 -   Automatically sort Tailwind CSS classes with respect of `tailwind.config.js`